 Sustainable construction means building with renewable and recyclable resources and materials and reducing energy consumption and waste.
 The primary goal of sustainable construction is to reduce the industry’s environmental impact.

 Currently, the world is facing a climate crisis.
-The construction sector is responsible for 39% of industrial greenhouse gas emissions , with cement alone accounting for 5-8% of the total global emissions .
+The construction and operation of buildings is responsible for 39% of industrial greenhouse gas emissions , with cement alone accounting for 5-8% of the total global emissions .

 The Linear Economy

 Currently, the construction industry is based on a wasteful economic model that prefers to demolish and rebuild rather than retrofit and repurpose.
+This is not sustainable.
 Carrying on in this fashion will require us to continually deplete the earth’s stock of natural resources.
 This is unsustainable as well as highly polluting.

 The opportunities to reduce the built environment’s carbon footprint are clear, as displayed in Figure 1.
 The carbon reduction potential is maximum when we build nothing – this makes sense.
 However, continued population increase and changing demands from end-users mean that both new construction and retrofit are essential.
 Given this, how do we ensure that greenhouse gas emissions are mitigated?